taviroquai/architect/README.md

 1. Edit config/development.xml
 2. Open in browser http://localhost/architect

-Some features
+Main features
 -------------

-* Small API - You should not need to learn another language
+* Small API - You should not need to learn another language.
+All features can be called in the form **app()->featureName()**.
+Use IDE type hinting.
-* Modular architecture
+* Modular and Events architecture
-* Theme and Idiom configuration (no programming skills required)
+* Theme and Idiom strings are XML files (no programming skills required)

 Common features
 ----------------------------------------------------